pokadmin/KQ_APP_Combined/README.md

 cd kq_back_end
 composer install
 ```
+Note:
+- Ensure you have run 'composer update', if not done earlier, composer install above will give error
+- Ensure you have .env file inside kq_back_end folder and it has valid APP_URL key value pair
-Note: In case 'composer install' is timing out, remove "google/apiclient" from composer.json in the kq_back_end folder and run 'composer update'
+- In case 'composer install' is timing out, remove "google/apiclient" from composer.json in the kq_back_end folder and run 'composer update'

 ## Database Setup
 **Setup MySQL DB**